isamathr/english_friendliness_in_data_science_job_market/README.md

 3. Which is the most English friendly European country?
 4. Which are the most local language friendly employers?
 5. Which are the most English friendly employers?

+The dashboard aims at providing a real time tool for more targeted job search.

 ## How to use <a name="howtouse"></a>